 - You can also enjoy a great cycle around Chasewater in Burntwood.
 Just take a nice, casual pedal around the perimeter of the large lake – it’s a sea of tranquility in this otherwise bustling part of the midlands.

-- Take to the canals near Coventry for another waterside walk, and if you head for the section between Basin and Hawkesbury Junction you’ll be treated to the ‘Art Trail,’ where local artists showcase some of their works.
+- Some of the prettiest places to go in the Midlands are the many canals.
+Take to the canals near Coventry for another waterside walk, and if you head for the section between Basin and Hawkesbury Junction you’ll be treated to the ‘Art Trail,’ where local artists showcase some of their works.

 - For a ramble that takes in all forms of nature, try Cannock Chase in Staffordshire.
 It’s an area of outstanding natural beauty, and for such a relatively small area packs a whole load of landscapes and nature in.
 It’s perfect if you’ve got the dog with you too!